 For more information, contact Judi at 724-450-7189.

 Dialysis allows people with kidney failure (renal failure) a chance to live productive lives.
 When kidney function decreases to a critical level or complications arise, a person may need to start dialysis.
-Dialysis services at Grove City Medical Center are provided by Dialysis Clinic Inc., (DCI) the nation's largest non-profit dialysis organization.
+Dialysis services at AHN Grove City are provided by Dialysis Clinic Inc., (DCI) the nation's largest non-profit dialysis organization.